 Communications: Consideration shall be given to the installation of voice and data outlets and wireless access connections in public gathering spaces.
 Power outlets shall also be provided at each communication outlet.
 The location of the communication outlets shall be coordinated with the furniture plan.

-NOTE no skylight should be planned since 309 TF may not repair/replace